 The Three D’s

-At that time in music history the airwaves were mostly dominated by male and female crooners such as Jerry Vale, Al Martino, Doris Day, Patti Page, etc. However if you searched the radio dial you could find that station with not much of a signal playing doo-wop.
-Doo-wop was kinda like the punk music of the time.
-This was the kind of music The Three D’s wanted to make.
+At the time, the airwaves were dominated by male and female crooners such as Jerry Vale, Al Martino, Doris Day, Patti Page and similar acts.
+However, if you searched around the radio dial a bit, you could find stations with not much of a signal playing doo-wop, which was essentially the punk rock of the era.
+And it was the kind of music The Three D’s wanted to make.

-Arnie introduced them to a New York record label called Paris Records and after one local release on Pilgrim Records, they signed a long term contract with Paris.
-Their first release was “Little Billy Boy” and it met with great regional and national success.
-The group performed on American Bandstand five times and toured extensively with such stars as Jerry Lee Lewis, Chuck Berry, Fats Domino, Little Richard, Frankie Avalon, Fabian, Connie Francis and just about every other star at the time except Elvis Presley.
+Arnie Ginsburg introduced the boys to New York City-based Paris Records and, after one release on local label Pilgrim, they signed a long-term contract.
+Their first single, “Little Billy Boy,” met with both regional and national success.
+The Three D’s appeared on American Bandstand five times and toured extensively with just about every major star of the day except Elvis Presley, including Jerry Lee Lewis, Chuck Berry, Fats Domino, Little Richard, Frankie Avalon, Fabian and Connie Francis.

-The group stopped performing and joined the private sector around 1962 as music totally changed with the influx and success of The Beatles and the British Invasion as it was called.
-Arty once told me he went to see a Rolling Stones show and walked out knowing the Three D’s had had their time.
+The trio stopped performing around 1962 as the pop-music landscape totally changed with the unparalleled success of The Beatles and the ensuing British Invasion.
+Arty Doyle once told me that he went to see a Rolling Stones show in the mid-‘60s and walked out realizing The Three D’s, though they had their day in the sun, were right to quit when they did.

 (by Lennie Petze)